 - You haggle with the checkout clerk for a lower price.

-- When asked a question in a certain language, you’ve absentmindedly respond in a different one.
+- Your minor is a foreign language you already speak.- When asked a question in a certain language, you’ve absentmindedly respond in a different one.

 - You miss the subtitles when you see the latest movie.